realworldocaml/book/en/09-modules2-draft.md

 including:

 * _Dependency injection_, or making the implementations of some
   components of a system swappable.
-Among other reasons, this is useful to mock up parts of your system for testing and simulation purposes.
+This is particularly useful when you want to mock up parts of your system for testing and simulation purposes.
 * _Auto-extension of modules_.
-Sometimes, there is a set of functionality that you want to build in a standard way based on some small piece of type-specific logic.
+Sometimes, there is some functionality
+  that you want to build in a standard way for many different types, based on a core piece of type-specific logic.
 For example, you might want to add a slew of comparison operators derived from a base comparison function.
-To do this by hand would require a great deal of boilerplate, but functors let you do this with a minimum of fuss.
+To do this by hand would require a lot of repetitive code for each type, but functors let you write this logic once and for all.C
 * _Instantiating modules with state_.
 Modules can contain mutable
   state, and that means that you'll occasionally want to have multiple instantiations of a particular module, each with its own independent state.
-One simple but common example is that of a unique-id allocator.
 Functors let you automate the construction of such modules.

-_(yminsky: awk)_

-And that is just part of what functors are good for.

-In the following, we'll walk through the details of how functors work, after which we'll look at examples of how to use functors effectively in your software designs.
+In the following, we'll walk through the basics of how functors work, after which we'll look at examples of how to use functors effectively in your software designs.

-### The basics of functors
+### A trivial functor

-In order to get a concrete understanding of what functors are and how they work, we'll start by playing around with some simple examples, starting with a very simple example indeed: a functor for incrementing an integer.
+We'll start explaining functors by playing around with some simple examples, starting with a very simple example indeed: a functor for incrementing an integer.

 More precisely, we'll create a functor that takes a module containing a single integer variable `x`, and returns a new module with `x`